Ron Burgess (footballer)

-William Arthur Ronald Burgess (9 April 1917 – 14 February 2005) was a Wales international footballer, who played in the wing half position.
+William Arthur Ronald Burgess (9 April 1917 – 14 February 2005) was a Welsh international footballer, who played in the wing half position.

 Playing career

 Cardiff took Burgess on as a teenager, but chose not to sign him, so he worked as a miner for a while, and played inside-right for his local team Cwm Villa.
 He scored 59 goals in one season, which attracted the attention of the chief scout of Tottenham Hotspur.
 He was invited to join the club as an unpaid junior, but found him a job as a metal worker in Chingford.
 In 1937, Tottenham decided to release him, although before he left for home, he played in a junior match and scored twice, which changed the mind of the club's manager Jack Tresadern, and he was then invited to join the Tottenham nursery club at Northfleet where he played with Bill Nicholson while working as a groundstaff boy at Tottenham.
 He later joined the Tottenham reserves, then started in the first team in 1939 when league football was interrupted by the Second World War.

 After the war ended and normal football resumed, Burgess became a significant player at Tottenham.
 He went on to captain the league championship winning Spurs team of the 1951 season, the year after he had helped them win the Division 2 crown.

 Burgess captained the Wales national football team and won 32 caps for his country as a left half.
 He also played for the Great Britain team against the Rest of Europe in 1947.

 Burgess joined Swansea Town in 1954 as a player and played until 1956.